R. Clarke Cooper: Military service

-George W. Bush Administration
+George W. Bush administration

-In 2001, Cooper joined the ranks of Bush appointees as an assistant director of the National Park Service, where he advocated for greater access to public lands and was part of Interior Secretary Gale Norton's efforts to challenge Clinton Administration executive orders restricting use and access of public lands.
-During the first term of the Bush Administration, Cooper was soon called to active military duty by the United States Department of Defense.
-During the second term, Cooper served several diplomatic postings including United States Embassy in Baghdad, where as an advisor to Ambassador Zalmay Khalilzad, often travelled with members of Congress in the Middle East region.
+In 2001, Cooper joined the ranks of Bush appointees as an assistant director of the National Park Service, where he advocated for greater access to public lands and was part of Interior Secretary Gale Norton's efforts to challenge Clinton administration executive orders restricting use and access of public lands.
+During the first term of the Bush administration, Cooper was soon called to active military duty by the United States Department of Defense.

+During the second term, Cooper served at several diplomatic postings including the United States Embassy in Baghdad, where as an advisor to Ambassador Zalmay Khalilzad, he often travelled with members of Congress in the Middle East region.
 His final Department of State posting was at the United States Mission to the United Nations where he served as Counselor for United Nations Management & Reform and as an Alternate Representative to the United Nations Security Council.
-At the UN, Cooper worked with like-minded member states on mandate review, advocated for accountability of peace keepers, and pressed for performance measures for peace keeping operations.
+At the UN, Cooper worked with like-minded member states on UNSC mandate review, advocated for accountability of UN peacekeepers, and pressed for performance measures for UN peacekeeping operations.

-Donald Trump Administration
+Donald J. Trump administration

 In 2018, President Trump nominated Cooper to be the Assistant Secretary of State for Political-Military Affairs.
 Upon his return to service at the United States Department of State, Cooper candidly addressed great power competition and was an advocate in promoting America as the global "partner of choice" and as the "preferred partner" for security cooperation and defense trade.
 During his tenure, he implemented reforms to streamline arms export licensing and improve government support to American defense industry.

-At Cooper's 2019 ceremonial swearing-in on the 230th anniversary celebration of the founding of the State Department, Secretary of State Mike Pompeo noted, “…with his two decades of experience in both military and diplomatic roles, I'm confident that Clarke is the right person for the job.”
+At Cooper's 2019 ceremonial swearing-in on the 230th anniversary celebration of the founding of the State Department, Secretary of State Mike Pompeo noted, “...with his two decades of experience in both military and diplomatic roles, I'm confident that Clarke is the right person for the job.”

 Among enabling bilateral security partnerships, and advocacy for burden sharing to counter shared threats, Cooper was also known for his longtime advocacy of performance measures across UN peacekeeping missions, women in active peacekeeping roles, and accountability measures for troop and police contributing countries.

 In 2021, Cooper and several colleagues were awarded the Superior Honor Award for the Political-Military Bureau's interagency coordination and implementation of the security cooperation elements of the Abraham Accords in support of the United Arab Emirates, the Kingdom of Bahrain, and the Kingdom of Morocco normalizing relations with the State of Israel.